Universal's Halloween Horror Nights: 2010s

+2020s

 Halloween Horror Nights 30 was initially planned for 2020, but it was cancelled and delayed to 2021 due to the COVID-19 pandemic's impact on theme parks.
 They later decided to feature two of the planned haunted houses as attractions for guests for the initially planned 2020 season.
 For the Halloween weekend of 2020, the originally planned Beetlejuice house was featured for a limited engagement.

 In 2020, a limited-edition album, entitled Music of Halloween Horror Nights was made available at the Universal Studios Florida Halloween Horror Nights Tribute Store.
 The album featured songs created by Midnight Syndicate specifically for Halloween Horror Nights in addition to other tracks that had been used at the event and on the event's websites since 1999.
 The initial pressing sold out in less than a day.
 Subsequent pressings were made available at the event in 2021.

 In September 2023, it was announced that one of the headline houses at Halloween Horror Nights would be based on the video game series The Last of Us.
 This marked the first time that a Halloween Horror Nights house was based entirely on a video game.
 By December 2023, Halloween Horror Nights was confirmed to be included for the upcoming Universal United Kingdom.

-In June 2024, it was announced that A Quiet Place would be coming to Universal's Halloween Horror Nights.
-A first of its kinds HHN premier night was also announced in June 2024 called "Premium Scream Night".
-The event offers guests early access to HHN before its official opening to the public, being the first event of this kind.
+In 2024, A Quiet Place came to Universal's Halloween Horror Nights as a walkthrough attraction.
+A first of its kinds HHN premier night was also held, called "Premium Scream Night".
+The event offered guests early access to HHN before its official opening to the public.

-On January 23, 2025, it was announced that Halloween Horror Nights 34 will return from August 29 to November 2, 2025, at Universal Studios Florida, as part of Universal Orlando Resort's 35th anniversary celebration.
+In 2025, the HHN event dates started earlier than ever before, running from August 29 to November 2, 2025, at Universal Studios Florida.

+On May 21, 2026, it was announced that Sinners appeared at the event that fall.